343 Guilty Spark: In other media

 In Point of Light, occurring around the same time as Halo 5: Guardians, Spark and Rion search for the mysterious Forerunner planet Bastion while Spark struggles with his purpose.
 After finding Bastion, a Forerunner shield world and the Librarian's secret laboratory, Spark agrees to become its caretaker, feeling that he doesn't belong in the past or the present.
 As a final gift to his friends, Spark provides Niko and Leesa with gifts to further their future endeavors and repairs the Forerunner AI Little Bit to replace him as the shipboard AI of the Ace of Spades.
-In his final transmission to Rion, Spark uses the image of his original human self Chakas and departs to parts unknown with Bastion in order to keep it out of the hands of Cortana and her Guardians.
+In his final transmission to Rion, Spark uses the image of his original human self Chakas and departs to parts unknown with Bastion to keep it out of the hands of Cortana and her Guardians.

 Guilty Spark is included as part of the Halo Mashup DLC pack for the Xbox 360 and Xbox One editions of Minecraft, and is available as a customization option for car antennae in the Xbox One edition of Rocket League.
-The character has been featured as part of the Halo franchise's line of merchanise.
+The character has been featured as part of the Halo franchise's line of merchandise.

+In the season 2 finale of the Halo television series, 343 Guilty Spark interrogates the Master Chief after he lands on Installation 04.
+Warning the Master Chief that "it" is waiting for him deeper in the ring, Spark departs, promising to observe what comes next.